-Within Headquarters, Department of the Army, the Office of the Assistant Secretary of the Army for Installations, Energy, and Environment, OASA (IE&E), "establishes policy, provides strategic direction, and supervises all matters pertaining to infrastructure, installations and contingency bases, energy, and environmental programs" for the Army.
+Within Headquarters, Department of the Army, the Office of the Assistant Secretary of the Army for Installations, Energy, and Environment, OASA (IE&E), "establishes policy, provides strategic direction, and supervises all matters pertaining to infrastructure, Army installations and contingency bases, energy, and environmental programs" for the Army.
 The Office of the Deputy Chief of Staff, G-9 (Installations), led by the Deputy Chief of Staff (DCS), G-9, serves as the link between the Army Secretariat and the Army's Land Holding Commands (LHCs).
-The DCS, G-9 develops regulatory guidance, synchronizes programs, administers the Installation Program Evaluation Group, and ensures LHCs, who retain the Army's real property, have the resources they need for infrastructure and installation services.
+The DCS, G-9 administers the Installation Program Evaluation Group, leads the Army's Quality of Life effort, and synchronizes Army programs, processes, and regulatory guidance to ensure LHCs that retain the Army's real property have the resources needed for infrastructure and installation services.

 With the exception of Army National Guard facilities, which are typically managed by states, the Army manages installations through its Installation Management Command (IMCOM).
-IMCOM handles day-to-day operations of Army installations, providing services such as fire safety, policing, housing, and child care.
+IMCOM handles the day-to-day operations of Army installations, providing services such as fire safety, policing, housing, and child care.
 IMCOM also oversees the Army Safety program.
 The U.S. Army Corps of Engineers (USACE) supports Army installations, and, as applicable, other military services and DOD components' installations, by providing technical expertise and capabilities.
-Individual installation management, planning, and leadership is provided by the installation commander, known as a Garrison Commander in the Army.
+Individual installation management, planning, and leadership is provided by the local installation commander, known as a Garrison Commander in the Army.